-If your family uses any combination of desktops, laptops, and mobile devices, chances are you’d benefit from a home wireless — or “WiFi” — network.
-WiFi is short for wireless fidelity and just about any mobile device or current-gen PC will let you configure and use wireless technology.
-If you’re wondering how to create a WiFi network, you’re in luck, since it’s possible with only a few simple steps.
+If your family uses any combination of desktops, laptops, and mobile devices, you need a home wireless — or “WiFi” — network.
+WiFi is short for wireless fidelity and just about any mobile device or current-gen PC lets you configure and use wireless technology.
+If you want to learn how to create a WiFi network, check out these few simple steps.

 Step 1: Make a Plan

 According to a tip sheet released by the Wi-Fi Alliance, the first thing you need is a plan.
-Start by determining what kind of devices, and how many, you’d like to connect to your wireless network.
-For most users, this is a combination of desktops, laptops, and at least one mobile device per person in a household.
-Once you have a rough number in mind, decide what kind of network you prefer: peer-to-peer or base station.
-All wireless devices support peer-to-peer networking, but bandwidth and signal strength is limited since you’ll be using WiFi technology embedded in each device, rather than a central unit with a radio signal booster.
+Start by determining what kind of devices, and how many, to connect to your wireless network.
+For most users, this is a combination of desktops, laptops, and mobile device in a household.
+Once you have a rough number, decide what kind of network you prefer: peer-to-peer or base station.
+All wireless devices support peer-to-peer networking, but bandwidth and signal strength is limited.
+Because peer-to-peer uses WiFi technology embedded in each device, rather than a central unit with a radio signal booster.

-If you plan to use three or less devices and all are in proximity, a peer-to-peer network is fine.
-Base stations function as central connection points for all your wireless devices and are a good idea if you want your network to cover an entire house.
-If you use a base station, consider an access point or gateway.
-Use a gateway if all you need are wireless connections, and use an access point if you have some wired connections in an office or computer room and also want to add wireless access.
+If you plan to use three or fewer devices in close proximity, a peer-to-peer network is fine.
+Base stations function as central connection points for all your wireless devices.
+This approach helps the network cover an entire house.
+When using a base station, consider an access point or gateway.
+A gateway works when needing wireless connections.
+An access point makes sense when needing both wired and wireless connections.

-Mobile devices such as smartphones and tablets come with wireless functionality built right in, but some laptops and desktops only offer wired connection ports.
-If needed, you can purchase WiFi radios which connect to a laptop’s expansion slot, or universal serial bus (USB) radios which attach to an available USB port on your computer.
-Simply install the necessary software (included with the radio) and you’re ready to go.
+Mobile devices such as smartphones and tablets typically come with built-in wireless functionality.
+However, some older laptops and desktops only offer wired connection ports.
+If needed, purchase either WiFi network adapters which typically connect to a USB port.
+Simply install the necessary software and you’re ready to go.

-With PCs, laptops, tablets, and smartphones used in equal measure by families, knowing how to create a WiFi network is key, both for ease of access and device flexibility.
+Remember, families use PCs, laptops, tablets, and smartphones in equal measure.
+So leverage this information to learn how to create a WiFi network, both for ease of access and device flexibility.

 Photo credit: Wikimedia Commons